Our thoughts on Farmers

 What do people ask about Farmers?

-Farmers is one of several companies that have pulled back in California due to the increased risk of wildfires and the cost associated with them.
-The company has not entirely left the state but is limiting new policies.
+No. Farmers pulled back in California, limiting new business due to the increased risk of wildfires and the cost associated with them, but has since reversed course.

 How do I cancel my Farmers Insurance policy?